-Whilst most of these titles filmed in Ireland, many also took advantage of Ireland’s growing CGI and VFX capabilities and carried out post production too.
-Ireland’s success is built on talented Irish producers, directors, writers, cast, crew and service providers, backed by consistent Irish government support and a tax incentive for film and television worth up to 28%.
+International films and television dramas film in in Ireland every year, using the country's production infrastructure and growing post-production resources.
+Ireland’s success is built on talented Irish producers, directors, writers, cast, crew and service providers, backed by consistent Irish government support and a tax incentive for film and television worth up to 32% of qualifying local spending.

-Bord Scannán na hÉireann/the Irish Film Board (IFB) is the national development agency for the Irish film industry investing in talent, creativity and enterprise.
+Screen Ireland (formerly Bord Scannán na hÉireann/the Irish Film Board) is the national development agency for the Irish film industry investing in talent, creativity and enterprise.
 The agency supports and promotes the Irish film industry.
-The Irish Film Commission, a part of the IFB, with offices in Dublin and Los Angeles, promotes Ireland internationally as a location for film and television production.
-The Irish Film Commission also provides information, advice, introductions and practical support to Irish and international filmmakers during the development and production process.

 No formal film permit system exists in Ireland.
 However permission is required from the private location owner or the local authority responsible for any public location.
 The Irish Film Board co-ordinates two important industry networks; The FILM DUBLIN Partnership and the Network of Regional Film Offices.
 These networks provide logistical support in an efficient manner and can greatly assist with on-location filmmaking.